Rishabh04-02/The-Beginners-Guide-to-Google-Summer-of-Code-GSoC/README.md

 To achieve this aim you can read about the organization and its projects on their website or repositories or the web.
 Once you've gathered all the necessary knowledge about the organization and its projects, then gather as much knowledge as possible about the project you want to contribute.
 You can do this by asking a sensible question about the project to the organization members/Admins, once you've done this start contributing to the project.
 To make your first contributions, you should fix easy bugs in the project.

 If your project is new and hasn't been started yet, then it's better to learn about it as much as you can, the organization members can help you with it.
 This thing happened to me in GSoC 2018, my project wasn't started, and the GSoC task was to build it.
 I gather information about it as much as I can and then drafted the project proposal.
-During the process, I was continuously asking the questions and clearing my doubts about the project by asking them to the organization Admin.
+During the process, I was continuously asking questions and clearing my doubts about the project by asking them to the organization Admin.
 You can also contribute to other organization projects if it helps in GSoC, ask the organization members about it.

 I had written a blog post about the same.
 [GSoC - Initial phase and getting selected](https://therishabh.in/gsoc_initial_phase_and_getting_selected/)

 ### Drafting the Project Proposal
-Drafting the Project Proposal is the most critical part of GSoC, as all your efforts and progress until now depends on the proposal.
+Drafting the Project Proposal is the most critical part of GSoC, as all your efforts and progress until now depend on the proposal.
 Everything you've learned from the mentors, community, peers about the project should reflect in the project proposal.
 If you've learned a lot about the project and that too in detail, but you fail to represent all that in the proposal, then it won't help you.

-Usually, organizations have their project proposal formats, and it's good if you stick to it.
+Usually, organizations have their project proposal formats, and it's good if you stick to them.
 But if your organization doesn't have a project proposal format, then below are a few things you can include in your project proposal:

 * **Background** - A little ( <150 words) background always helps.
 You can also add it to the description section of the GSoC dashboard.
 * **Objectives** - Clear and concise objectives will help others (including organization members) understand your project-related goals better.
-* **Technical Components/Modules** - It is always better to divide the whole project into few (<10) components.
+* **Technical Components/Modules** - It is always better to divide the whole project into a few (<10) components.
 It'll help you and your mentor to keep track of your progress, and you'll be able to achieve the Objectives in a precise and planned way.
 * **Sub components/sub modules** - Further divide the components and modules into sub-components and sub-modules to the point that each sub-module is an independent entity/task.
 * **Use references** -  When explaining any task/module it's better to provide some references.
-A reference can be code snippet of similar nature (i.e., it represents some similar implementation) from the same or different project.
+A reference can be a code snippet of similar nature (i.e., it represents some similar implementation) from the same or different project.
 * **Timeline** - It is distributing all the above tasks/components/modules over 12 weeks.
 * **Evaluation** - It just represents the above timeline in GSoC Evaluation periods.
-So, you and your mentors can track how many tasks are completed in a specific period of time.
+So, you and your mentors can track how many tasks are completed in a specific period.
 * **Personal** - You can also include some essential personal information.
 * **Social Profiles** - You can mention the links to your GitHub, Website, etc. and your email address.
 * **Timezone** - It'll help your mentor to schedule calls/meetings with you.